ShivaniKolanu/ShivaniKolanu/README.md

 - 👩‍💼 I've previously worked at IBM as a Software Developer.
 - 👩‍🎤 I like Singing and always wanted to sing for a good cause.
 - 👯 We can collaborate on various CS topics if you send a request which includes a good song which you think I need to hear.
-- I have a website at https://shivanikolanu.github.io/MyProfileSite/
+- Checkout my portfolio at https://shivanikolanu.github.io/MyProfileSite/

 <!--
 **ShivaniKolanu/ShivaniKolanu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.